ElmahCoreEx/ElmahCoreEx/README.md

 // Startup.cs
 services.AddElmah() //in ConfigureServices
 // ...
-app.UseElmah(); //in Configure, must be set after initializing other exception handlers
+app.UseElmah(); // in Configure, must be positioned after initializing other exception handlers
-    //such as UseExceptionHandler and UseDeveloperExceptionPage
+                // such as UseExceptionHandler and UseDeveloperExceptionPage
 ```

 Default ELMAH endpoint path `~/elmah`.